 For anyone considering a [home] birth, I would encourage them to continue to read as much as they can about it and to talk to women who’ve gone through this process before.
 For me, it was incredibly empowering to read the beautiful natural childbirth stories of others, and it especially calmed my spirit as my son’s birth neared, knowing there were countless women before me who had given birth naturally and had beautiful experiences.
 Some of the books I enjoyed reading during my pregnancy were Ina May’s Guide to Childbirth by Ina May Gaskin and Birthing from Within by Pam England and Rob Horowitz.

 I would suggest starting early when it comes to building your birth support network, whether it be researching a birthing center, OBGYNs, midwives, or doulas.
 This is such an intimate experience, and you want to surround yourself with not only knowledgeable people, but people that you know you will feel comfortable with as they provide your care throughout your pregnancy and birthing experience.

 Lastly, make sure that whatever you decide for your birthing process, that you’re making these decisions with you and your baby’s best interests in mind and not solely because of the opinions of others.

-Mae wants mater mea readers to know that they can email her at email@example.com if they have any questions about natural birth!
+mater mea readers can email her at firstname.lastname@example.org if they have any questions about home birth!